 This is the most common type of software, almost compulsory for any business that wants to compete in the modern business context where having a website is more or less an obligation.
 For a small site, the total cost may be around $5,000.
 For a more complex site, the total cost could be closer to $10,000 or more.

 The total cost will also be affected by the number of pages and features that need to be developed, as well as any special requirements that might need to be met.
-In general, it is important to discuss your specific needs with a web development team in order to get an accurate estimate of the total cost.
+In general, it is important to discuss your specific needs with a web apps development company in order to get an accurate estimate of the total cost.

 4. Healthcare software